TD-Dan/Sunwai/Sunwai workbook/Workbook Lessons/Lesson 1.2 - Syllables and Stress.md

 *Pene!* You now understand how Sunwai sounds are put together into syllables and words, and how the basic rhythm works.
 This structure makes words distinct and relatively easy to pronounce.

-In the next lesson, we'll explore a core idea: how a single Sunwai word can often wear different hats – acting as a noun, verb, or descriptor depending on how it's used! --> [[Lesson 1.3]]
+In the next lesson, we'll explore a core idea: how a single Sunwai word can often wear different hats – acting as a noun, verb, or descriptor depending on how it's used! --> [[Lesson 1.3 - Words Wear Different Hats]]]]